(READER DISCRETION IS ADVISED.)

 Breathe out.

-As the train continues to slow down, it gets even darker outside the car.
+As the train continues to slow down,

 And darker inside.